Wefunder Investor Returns Portfolio

 What went well

-This was the first time Linlin and I collaborated closely and it was definitely a benefit having another brain and another set of eyes on this project.
-Personally I was able to learn more about IRRs.
+This was the first time Linlin and I collaborated closely and it was beneficial having another brain and another set of eyes on this project.
+Personally I was able to gain more institutional knowledge around investing.
 We were able to tackle most of the challenges detailed at the beginning (backend, practicality, complexity, & variations and edge cases).

 What could've been better

 Again, due to lack of resources, we were not able to do user interviews or testing.
-A lot of this was based on our team members and may not be an accurate representation of the general user base.
+A lot of this was based on our team members and friends and may not be an accurate representation of the general user base that is slightly older as a whole.
 The one major challenge of practicality was considered heavily, but that means this IRR still has room for improvement.
 Many of the data points are not updated automatically and require heavy manual work.
 Since we do not have dedicated manpower to sourcing these updates, a lot of data points will remain stagnant.
 This might lead investors to feel that the dashboard may not be as useful.

 Although there are numerous areas that could be improved, this is better than what we had before, which is nothing.
 As long as the new is always better than the old, no matter by how little, it’s moving in the correct direction.